pavellikin/human-resource-information-service/Readme.md

 Assumptions that were made during implementation can be found in the code comments.

 # Technical documentation

+- Anti-corruption layer omitted for simplicity
+- Minimum test coverage is 60%

 ## Deployment strategy
 ![Deployment strategy](documents/Deployment%20strategy.png)